Salinas, Puerto Rico: Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 Karilyn Bonilla Colón (of the Popular Democratic Party) was elected as mayor at the 2012 general election, succeeding Carlos Rodríguez Mateo.

-The city belongs to the Puerto Rico Senatorial district VI, which is represented by two senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.

 Transportation

 There are 41 bridges in Salinas.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 On a green rectangular field, five white isosceles triangles equal in size, placed in the center of the flag and forming a row that covers the extent of the background.
 The green represents the land and the triangles hills of salt from which the name of the town is derived.

 Coat of arms

 The shield uses the traditional colors of the town; green and silver.

 The salt knolls indicate in graphical form the name of the town: Salinas.
 The fish refer to the fishing.
 The sugar cane leaves that surround the shield, symbolize the sugar cane plantations.